statsig-io/docs/docs/statsig-warehouse-native/guides/checklist.md

 # Make sure results match
 After completing the above four steps, your offline analysis should produce results that match those in the Statsig console.
 Note that the Statsig Console includes several advanced features, such as [winsorization](https://docs.statsig.com/stats-engine/methodologies/winsorization#winsorization-statsig-whn), [CUPED](https://docs.statsig.com/stats-engine/variance_reduction#cuped), and employs [the delta method](https://docs.statsig.com/stats-engine/variance#ratio-and-mean-metrics) to address ratio metrics.
 We recommend disabling these features initially when comparing results.

+If you have additional questions, just send us a slack message.
+We are happy to help!

 [This article](https://www.statsig.com/blog/how-to-analyze-an-experiment-from-databricks-tables) provides an example of conducting offline calculations in Databricks.